School Bus Safety Tips

 - Educate them about the importance of putting on their seatbelt, if their school bus has them.

 - Remind them that moving from their seat when the bus is in motion isn’t safe, and that they should always be seated properly (not lying down or seated with their legs up).

 - Inform them about dangerous driving.
 Ask them to tell you if they see their driver texting or driving distractedly, and to let you know if they ever feel unsafe on the bus.

 4. Speak Up About Issues

 As a parent, your voice counts.
 If you discover your school bus doesn’t have seat belts (or doesn’t have three-point seat belts), speak to your school district about school bus safety.
-Get in touch with other parents to join together in calling upon the administration to make changes.
+Get in touch with other parents to join together in calling upon the school board to make changes.

-If your child’s school bus driver has given you reason to be concerned, or your child has voiced concerns to you, take that information to your principal, and, if necessary, to the bus company contracted by the school.
+If your child’s school bus driver gives you reason to be concerned, or your child has voiced concerns to you, take that information to the school principal, and, if necessary, to the bus company contracted by the school.
 Contact other parents to see if they’ve noticed similar issues or if their children have said anything similar to yours, and present that information as well.

 Finally, you can file a complaint through the Federal Motor Carrier Safety Administration.

 5. Follow Up on School Bus Safety